 During a critical incident, all or some of the alert and notification systems available to the college may be utilized to transmit information to the public's hands.
-These systems include telephones; the college website; social media; the CC Alert text, phone, and email alert system; external warning siren and public address system; the mobile public address system in patrol cars; and on-campus television monitors.
+These systems include telephones, the college website, social media, the CC Alert text, phone, and email alert system, employee email, external warning siren and public address system, the mobile public address system in patrol cars, on-campus television monitors, and building-by-building direct notification.

 The television, radio, and print media may be contacted by the public relations director to broadcast press releases from their office.
-The Natrona County Office of Emergency Management may be contacted to issue an AlertSense alert under their countywide text and phone system or transmit information over the countywide external warning siren system.
+The Natrona County Office of Emergency Management may be contacted to issue an AlertSense alert under their county-wide text and phone system or transmit information over the county-wide external warning siren system.
 Not all systems may be deployed during every critical incident, based upon the dynamics of the incident and deployment feasibility.